Operads in Unstable Global Homotopy Theory: Introduction

 In this article we provide several examples of global $E_\infty$-operads.
 Some of these are global analogs of classical operads in (equivariant) homotopy theory.
 These include a global version of the little disks operad and the Steiner operad, which are constructed in a similar way to the little disks and Steiner $G$-operads associated to a $G$-universe for a compact Lie group $G$.

 In the $G$-equivariant case, there is a whole hierarchy of non-equivalent operads between a naive $E_\infty$-operad in $G$-spaces and an $E_\infty$-$G$-operad.
-These in-between operads are called \emph{$N_\infty$-operads}, and were introduced in \cite{BLUMBERG2015658}.
+These in-between operads are called \emph{$N_\infty$-operads}, and were introduced by Blumberg and Hill \cite{BLUMBERG2015658}.
 They codify various levels of commutativity, by imposing the existence of certain additive transfers/multiplicative norms.
 In the global setting, there is also a hierarchy of operads between the naive global $E_\infty$-operads and the global $E_\infty$-operads.
 These operads in orthogonal spaces are the global analogs of $N_\infty$-operads.
-We provide a classification of them, and this work will appear in a separate article \cite{globalNin}.
+We provide a classification of them in \cite{globalNin}.